gavinhungry/autoworker/README.md

 ### Separate files

-Since workers execute in a different thread, it can be confusing to see their definitions in-code.
+Since workers execute in a different thread, it can be confusing to see their definitions inline.
 To keep your workers in separate files:

 `sum.js`:
 ```js